OskarKLOC/Symfony-MongoDB/readme.md

 The code for this step is located in the "*Step-1-First-Document*" branch.
 Don't forget to run the `composer update` command after retrieving it.

+## Step 2: First Repository

+We keep the previously created documents unchanged, as well as the template, and create a dedicated repository *ProductRepository.php* for interacting with the database.
+At this stage, three methods are provided: one for saving a new document to the collection, one for finding a document by its ID, and one for retrieving all documents.
+Please refer to the documentation for creating other useful methods.

+We define a new route in the controller to be able to specifically invoke it

+The code for this step is located in the "*Step-2-First-Repository*" branch.
+Don't forget to run the `composer update` command after retrieving it.

 # Exemple pas à pas de projet Symfony-MongoDB (version française)